fitabigail/family-quiz/README.md

 18. Click "Enable automatic deploys" or choose "Deploy branch" and manually deploy
 19. Click "Deploy branch"

-Once the program runs you should see the message "the app was sussesfully deployed"
+Once the program runs you should see the message "the app was succesfully deployed"
 20. Click the button "View"

 </details>